cmontemuino/mlcoalsim-v2/README.md

 ## How to Verify the Results

 Source code form this project considerably diverged from the [original mlcoalsimv2][mlcoalsimv2-original].
 Therefore, we need to verify the results are still valid.

 For percentiles files we can directly compare them with the [cmp Linux tool][cmp], but for output files we use the [sha256sum Linux tool][sha256sum].

-Output files can grow very large (in the order of hundreds of megabytes) depending on the .
+We show the details about how to validate all the examples in the following sections.
+If you want to run the validations all together: `sh validation/validation.sh`.

 ### Generating the Checksum